 19Troublesome

-In any case, your dog causes difficulty in controlling, use troublesome to describe it.
+In any situation where your dog is difficult to control, use troublesome to describe it.

-E.g. “Teething for my troublesome dog is a bad period for me.
-It constantly chews on my furniture.”
+E.g. “My troublesome dog is teething, and it is not much fun for me.
+He/she constantly chews on my furniture.”

 20Smart

-Use smart to describe your dog when it does what you taught them once in the same way.
+Use smart to describe your dog when it is quick to learn.

-E.g. “I often keep telling my dog to sit when I know it is about to be jumpy.
-But this time, I only stared at it, and before I uttered a word, my smart dog sat.”
+E.g. “I often tell my dog to sit when I know he/she is about to be jumpy.
+But this time, I only had to stare at him/her, and before I uttered a word, my smart dog sat.”

 Photo by Kai-Chieh Chan under pexels license